 What impact does a DUI have on my license?

-Your license will be suspended or revoked for a set time.
+Your driver's license will be suspended or revoked for a set time.
 Depending on the state, this can range from 30 days to a year or longer.
 Some states will allow limited driving privileges to drive to and from work.

 Lean on New Directions for Your Assessment Needs